ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 Without taking any rest we’re moving on to the next grouping which is upper push.

-For this combination I’ve provided different options for advanced and beginner for all three exercises.
+For this portion of the bodyweight training plan, I’ve provided different options for advanced and beginner for all three exercises.

 HANDSTAND PUSHUP (ADVANCED)

-Notes: This is a very challenging shoulder dominated exercise.
-If you’re not ready for this, do the Power Pushaway instead.
+Exercise notes: This is a very challenging shoulder dominated exercise.
+If you’re not ready for the handstand push ups, do the Power Pushaway instead.

 POWER PUSHAWAY (BEGINNER)

-Notes: This exercise is still working the shoulders just like the Handstand Pushup.
+Exercise notes: This basic bodyweight exercise is still working the shoulders just like the Handstand Pushup.
 It doesn’t require you to lift as much of your own bodyweight off the ground, but still gets the job done.
+Start position is with hands about shoulder width apart.
+Slowly lower yourself down and forward, keeping your elbows close to the body.
+Push backward to starting position and repeat.

 ROTATIONAL PUSHUP (ADVANCED)